vdaas/vald/docs/troubleshooting/chart.md

 This page shows the troubleshooting flow chart.

-If you encounter the trouble, please confirm below chart and try to fix it.
+If you encounter the trouble, please confirm the below chart and try to fix it.

 <img src="../../assets/docs/troubleshooting/troubleshooting_chart.svg" />